MicaQuarleri/Clothing-business-front/README.md

 In the tab "Products", the user can see the products created, their information and also add edit or delete a product.

-All this was deployed and is it possible to see it in te following url:https://clothing-business-front.vercel.app/
+All this was deployed and is it possible to see it in the following url:https://clothing-business-front.vercel.app/